ISENBECK66/Heart-risk-prediction/README.md

 #### Test the web service :
 The script *heart_attack_patient_alpha.py* send the data of one patient and can be used to test the service.

+---

+#### Video of the web service running :
+I loaded a small video where you can see the web service running : *web_service_running.webm* The video show the web service starting in Docker and evaluating the data of different patient, sent through the network by the script *heart_attack_patient_alpha.py* living outside the Docker container and manually modified to change the data and see the answer.
+I suggest to view it using VLC player.

+---